 And a lack of standard reference forms and guidelines for storing information was a potential legal concern.

 How We Helped

-Using Pre-Hire 360, our online automated tool, the university is speeding up its process, identifying the best candidates, and filling what was previously a ‘dead time’ in the recruiting process.
+Using SkillSurvey Reference and our Pre-Hire 360 process, the university is speeding up its process, identifying the best candidates, and filling what was previously a ‘dead time’ in the recruiting process.

 “We created a new hiring process with greater points of engagement for candidates and hiring managers, and decreased our lead time by 13 weeks.
 Now we can find the best candidates before other universities do,” said Josh.

 On average, the university gets feedback from 4.66 validated references for each candidate.

 Getting information about a candidate’s prior performance in a specific role helps the university truly understand if the candidate will excel at Clemson.
 Job-specific surveys tie a candidate’s strengths and skills directly to the function that the candidate will perform.

 Clemson also receives this feedback from former managers and colleagues while the interview schedule is being built.
 It’s presented in data-rich, easy-to-read reports that also provide job-specific interview questions to the hiring managers for each identified competency area.
 This ensures consistency and accuracy in the interview process.

 “We use the reference content as an assessment.
 Our hiring managers have the data to address strengths and weaknesses in the interview to determine best fit for Clemson.
 And creating interview questions for every job code would have been a big undertaking for the university’s small department.
 The Pre-Hire 360 feature in SkillSurvey Reference lets us provide the hiring managers with the right questions, and ones that we know are valid and compliant.”Josh Brown